 POST /createNewUser

 Endpoints representing collections of resources should use plural nouns.
-For example, /products
+For example, /products instead of /product.

 Effective error handling helps developers debug issues quickly.